 How Can You Practice Bob and Weave?

-There are fairly simple techniques in the market that help you practice this move.
+There are fairly simple techniques that can help you practice this move.

 - Tie a rope from one ring post to the other.